Petint/OpenWave-2KE/README.md

 ![Python logo](/image/python-logo.png)

-This is a Python program.
+This is a Python 2 program slowly being updated to Python 3.